aguiar-us/Ciphus/README.md

 ## Team

-This theme is maintained by the following person(s) and a bunch of [awesome contributors](https://github.com/aguiar-us/Ciphus/graphs/contributors).
+Ciphus is maintained by the following person(s) and a bunch of [awesome contributors](https://github.com/aguiar-us/Ciphus/graphs/contributors).